BigDataGrapes-EU/ontology/misc/case-studies/wind-speed-and-direction.md

 ## Coversion query

 The following query coverts between the two representations.
-The inner query does modt the work:
+The inner query does most the work:
 * Calculates the cumulated wind using simple arithmetics
 * Groups by date and aggregates the results for each day
-* convertys bearing to direction
+* Converys bearing to direction
-Then the outer query selects the relevant `qb:measureProperty`
+The outer query selects the relevant `qb:measureProperty`

 ```sparql